aurae-runtime/aurae/docs/stdlib/index.md

 A service should be discreet in the terms of how it mutates the system.
 For example if a service starts, it should stop.
 If a service allocates, it should free.
 And so on.

 Services should be named after a resource or set of functionality around common resources.
-Services should follow the `service NameService` paradigm as defined in the [style guide](https://protobuf.dev/programming-guides/style/)
+Services should follow the `service NameService` paradigm as defined in the [style guide](https://protobuf.dev/programming-guides/style/).

 For example the service that mutates a `Cell` should be called `CellService`.

 ### What are functions?

-A function is a discreet piece of functionality designed to execute on the "backend", or directly by an Aurae Daemon server.
+A function is a discreet piece of functionality designed to execute on the "backend," or directly by an Aurae Daemon server.

 The library is designed to be executed procedurally and quickly.
 Many function calls per second is a reasonable expectation for any client.